satyavasavisv/Animation/README.md

 🎨 CSS Animations & Transitions Demo

 This project demonstrates the use of CSS animations and transitions to create smooth, interactive effects using only HTML and CSS — no JavaScript required!
-It was built as part of a front-end learning project by satya vasavi yelamarthi.
+It was built as part of a front-end learning project by Satya Vasavi Yelamarthi.

 🧠 Overview